 Our new apprentices

-At Aarbakke we are continuing our commitment to young workers with 16 new apprentices starting out on their journey towards a certificate of completed vocational training this year.
+At Aarbakke we continue our on-going commitment to helping youth into the job market, by accepting 16 new apprentices who will be starting their journey towards a certificate of completed vocational training this year.

-Every year, Aarbakke receives around 150 applications from hopeful young people seeking an apprenticeship.
-They already have two years of higher education on their CVs, and are now looking to apply all that theory in practice.
+Every year, Aarbakke receives approximately 150 applications from hopeful youngsters seeking an apprenticeship.
+Two years of higher education is already indicated on their CVs, and they are now ready to put theory into practice.

-“We’ve become skilled at picking the right candidates.
-It’s not necessarily the ones with the best grades that get the contract – we also look at qualities such as punctuality and work ethics.
-We want motivated people who are keen to work hard, and school grades aren’t always the best indicator of this,” explains Inge Brigt Aarbakke, while Ingbjørn Apeland, training manager, nods in agreement.
+“We’ve become skilled at choosing the right candidates.
+It’s not necessarily those with the best grades who are awarded a contract – we also look for qualities such as punctuality and work ethics.
+We want motivated people who are ready to work hard, and school grades aren’t always the best indicator of this,” Inge Brigt Aarbakke explains.
+Ingbjørn Apeland, training manager, nods in agreement.

-Inge and Ingbjørn have spent the morning preparing the fresh intake of apprentices for what they can expect in the immediate future.
-Ingrid Hove (19) and Henrik Due (17) are both from the Municipality of Klepp, and both dream of becoming CNC operators.
+Inge Brigt and Ingbjørn have spent the morning introducing the fresh apprentices to what they can expect in the immediate future.
+Ingrid Hove (19) and Henrik Due (17) are both from the municipality of Klepp, and both dream of becoming CNC operators.

-“I’m absolutely thrilled, and I’m ready to do what it takes to get the job done,” says Ingrid, who is the only girl in the new group of apprentices.
+“I’m absolutely thrilled, and I’m ready to do whatever it takes to get the job done,” says Ingrid, the only girl in the new group of apprentices.
 Henrik has already completed a short internship at the company, and this proved to be his admission pass to the apprenticeship course.

-Based on number of employees, Aarbakke takes on a higher percentage of apprentices than any other company in the county.
-Of the workforce of 250 people, 27 are apprentices – 11 of whom are on the second and last year of their courses.
-In total, almost 200 apprentices have completed their professional training at one of the biggest single-machine companies in Europe.
+Based on it’s number of employees, Aarbakke takes on a higher percentage of apprentices than any other company in the county.
+Of the workforce of 250 people, 27 are apprentices – 11 of whom are in their second and last year of their professional training.
+In total, almost 200 youngsters have completed their apprenticeships at Aarbakke, one of the largest single-machine companies in Europe.

-“There’s an understanding among our ‘old hands’ that we prioritise taking on apprentices.
-After a year or so with us, they join the three-shift work schedule, which also includes night shifts,” says Inge Brigt Aarbakke.
+“There’s an understanding among our ‘old timers’ that we prioritize taking on apprentices.
+After a year or so with us, they join the three-shift work schedule, which also includes night shifts,” Inge Brigt Aarbakke says.

-Of all the apprentices the company has taken on, none has dropped out – and fully 90 per cent achieved the rating “Very good”.
-All the CNC apprentices who took the vocational training test were subsequently offered full-time employment.
+Of all the apprentices the company has welcomed, not one has dropped out – and an impressive 90 per cent have achieved the rating “very good”.
+All the CNC apprentices who have taken the vocational training test have subsequently been offered full-time employment.